 The Role of the Principal Investigator/Project Director

-Grants and contracts are awarded to Hofstra University based on several factors; perhaps the most significant factor is the technical expertise of the University's Principal Investigator or Project Director (PI/PD) and her/his project associates.
+Grants and contracts are awarded to Hofstra University based on several factors; perhaps the most significant factor is the technical expertise of the University's Principal Investigator or Project Director (PI/PD) and their project associates.
 Another factor in the decision to issue grants or contract awards to Hofstra University is the assurance of financial integrity.
-Maintaining this assurance is a team job which involves several administrative offices - most notably the ORSP and the Office of the Controller - and, of course, the University's PI/PD.
+Maintaining this assurance is a team job that involves several administrative offices -- most notably the ORSP and the Office of the Controller -- and, of course, the University's PI/PD.

 All grant and contract expenditures originate with the project's PI/PD or select designees chosen by the PI/PD.
 For this reason, it is important that each PI/PD becomes familiar with general grant conditions and calls upon the expertise of staff in the ORSP (x 3-6810) or within the Office of Controller (x 3-6846) with any questions or grant-related concerns.
 It is the responsibility of the PI/PD to make certain that the project team spends no more than the amount authorized by the sponsor during the approved project period and that all expenses are "allowable" by University and sponsor guidelines.
 It is also important for the persons initiating grant expenditures to use correct "FOAPAL" strings when processing grant paperwork.
 The Office of Controller can be very helpful in providing such assistance.
 Together, our offices must make the right decisions regarding the appropriateness of a particular charge to a grant or contract, and maintain complete and accurate records of all financial activity on a grant or contract issued to Hofstra University.

 PI/PDs are urged to review monthly project expenditure statements in a timely manner for appropriateness and correctness.
 If any errors in charges or accounting are suspected, please call the Office of Controller immediately at x 3-6846.